esoadamo/thesis/chapters/Solutions methodology.md

-To be able to select and formulate which solutions are the most fitting to the needs of every profile, it is necessary to first formulate a methodology of selecting those solutions.
-The selected methodology for this thesis consists of questions and answers to them in form of options with assigned scored of relevancy.
+To select and formulate which solutions best fit the needs of every profile, it is necessary first to formulate a methodology for selecting those solutions.
+The selected methodology for this thesis consists of questions and answers to them in the form of options with assigned scores of relevancy.
 The questions that this thesis asks are:

-- How long to set solution up?
+- How long does it take to set the solution up?
 	- Under half an hour -- 8 points
 	- Under one hour -- 6 points
 	- Under three hours -- 4 points
-	- Under six hour -- 2 points
+	- Under six hours -- 2 points
 	- More than six hours or not applicable -- 0 points
-- Can the user repair it in case of a problem?
+- Can the user repair it if there is a problem?
 	- Without any issues or external sources -- 8 points
 	- With a simple internet search -- 5 points
-	- With a help of a peer or professional -- 2 points
+	- With the help of a peer or professional -- 2 points
 	- Not likely or not applicable -- 0 points
 - Does the user understand the solution?
-	- They fully understand how the solutions works -- 6 points
+	- They fully understand how the solutions work -- 6 points
 	- They understand almost all aspects of the solution -- 4 points
-	- The are able to remember how to operate the solution without understanding it -- 2 points
+	- They can remember how to operate the solution without understanding it -- 2 points
 	- Unlikely they will be able to understand or operate the solution  or not applicable -- 0 points
 - Is it affordable?
 	- Free -- 6 points
 	- Small investment -- 5 points
 	- Considerable investment -- 2 points
 	- Over the budget -- 0 points
-- Does it solve user's problems and needs?
+- Does it solve the user's problems and needs?
 	- It solves all problems and needs -- 8 points
 	- It solves most of the problems and needs -- 5 points
 	- It solves some of the problems and needs -- 2 points
-	- It does not solve any of the users problems or needs --- 0 points
+	- It does not solve any of the user's problems or needs --- 0 points
 - Does the solution integrate well with other systems?
 	- Integration is a crucial part of the solution -- 6 points
-	- It is possible to integrate the solution with reasonable amount of work -- 4 points
+	- It is possible to integrate the solution with a reasonable amount of work -- 4 points
 	- It is possible to integrate the solution with significant work or workarounds -- 2 points
 	- It is impossible to integrate the solution -- 0 points
 - Does the solution support importing data?
-	- Importing data is crucial part of the solution -- 6 points
+	- Importing data is a crucial part of the solution -- 6 points
-	- It is possible to import data to the solution with reasonable amount of work -- 4 points
+	- It is possible to import data to the solution with a reasonable amount of work -- 4 points
-	- It is possible to import data to the solution with significant amount of work or data loss -- 2 points
+	- It is possible to import data to the solution with a significant amount of work or data loss -- 2 points
 	- It is not possible to import data into the solution -- 0 points
 - Does the solution support exporting data?
-	- Exporting data is crucial part of the solution -- 6 points
+	- Exporting data is a crucial part of the solution -- 6 points
-	- It is possible to export data from the solution with reasonable amount of work -- 4 points
+	- It is possible to export data from the solution with a reasonable amount of work -- 4 points
-	- It is possible to export data from the solution with significant amount of work or data loss -- 2 points
+	- It is possible to export data from the solution with a significant amount of work or data loss -- 2 points
 	- It is not possible to export data from the solution -- 0 points
 - Is this solution relevant to the profile?
-	- It is essential to fulfill the problems and needs -- 8 points
+	- It is essential to fulfil the problems and needs -- 8 points
-	- It is important part of the solution -- 6 points
+	- It is an important part of the solution -- 6 points
 	- The service brings some advantages but is not necessary -- 2 points
 	- This service is fully out of scope for this solution -- 0 points

 Results of questions for each profile can be found:

 - Low-tech skilled family solutions in `TEX:\autoref{tab:SoluFamily}`
 - Low-tech skilled university student solutions in `TEX:\autoref{tab:SoluLowStud}`